abhilashkakumanu1/chat-application/README.md

    4. any
    5. void
 5. You can select the o/p spec of JS - like ES6, ES7, etc. Without TS you will need something like Babel to transpile newer JS to older one

+## Setup

+1. ts-node is a runtime for TS like node is a runtime for JS.
+With ts-node you don't need the compilation step